kb1907/Practical-Data-Science-Specialization/README.md

 ----------------------------------------
 <img src="https://a0.awsstatic.com/libra-css/images/logos/aws_logo_smile_1200x630.png" width="300" height="300">, <img src="https://github.com/kb1907/Practical-Data-Science-Specialization/assets/51021282/6b9da93c-ae7d-485a-8a45-6fde356deeda" width="300" height="300">

 ## WHAT  I LEARNED
 ------------------------
 - I learned foundational concepts for exploratory data analysis (EDA), automated machine learning (AutoML), and text classification algorithms.
-- With Amazon SageMaker Clarify and Amazon SageMaker Data Wrangler, I analyzed a dataset for statistical bias, transform the dataset into machine-readable features, and select the most important features to train a multi-class text classifier.
+- With Amazon SageMaker Clarify and Amazon SageMaker Data Wrangler, I analyzed a dataset for statistical bias, transformed the dataset into machine-readable features, and selected the most important features to train a multi-class text classifier.
 - I performed automated machine learning (AutoML) to automatically train, tune, and deploy the best text-classification algorithm for the given dataset using Amazon SageMaker Autopilot.
 - I worked with Amazon SageMaker BlazingText, a highly optimized and scalable implementation of the popular FastText algorithm, to train a text classifier with very little code.